 You may wish to see a page with some historical background information first.

-This small Hindu temple is located next to the southern gate of Angkor Thom, but it was built in an earlier period (Xth century).
+This small Hindu temple is located next to the Southern Gate of Angkor Thom, but it was built at an earlier time (Xth century).

 It is one of the first temples made up of bricks and laterite (a local surface stone) and its simple, yet very elegant design, served as model for many other temples built at a later stage.

 The town of Ta Proum has seven gateways in the style

 of triumphal arches, formed by a central tower at the